Amity University-Noida MBA Admissions 2026

 | 5 | Data Interpretation & Logical Reasoning for CAT | Nishit K. Sinha | Focused approach for mixed sets, puzzle-type questions, and sectional mock tests for practice. |

-The importance of solving previous year's questions cannot be ignored by candidates.
 Topper of CAT, Vishesh Garg, said that he solved question papers for CAT entrance exams to know what kind of questions came.
 He practised the question papers of CAT to make his time management skills strong while solving all the questions.
-In CAT, sectional timing is allotted to each section; hence, candidates must know the best possible way of solving the questions.
-Hence, the toppers of CAT suggest that solving previous years' or CAT sample papers helps a lot.
+Hence, the toppers of CAT suggest that solving previous years' CAT papers or CAT sample papers helps a lot.

-Practice Now with Past 10 years CAT Question Papers with Solutions
+Practice Now with the Past 10 years' CAT Question Papers with Solutions

-The Indian Institute of Management administers the CAT and will offer students a CAT mock test 2025 to simulate the actual exam day atmosphere.
-Mock tests may assist applicants in understanding how much time they need to finish each question and how to travel between various parts based on the difficulty level of the CAT.
-The CAT 2025 mock exam is quite comparable to the actual CAT.
-It will feature three components.
+The Indian Institute of Management administers the CAT and will offer students a CAT mock test 2026 to simulate the actual exam day atmosphere.
+Mock tests may assist applicants in understanding how much time they need to finish each question and how to navigate between various parts based on the difficulty level of the CAT.

-You can practice for CAT 2025 with CAT 2025 Mock Test Series - 20 Sets, Questions with Solutions By Experts
+You can practice for CAT 2026 with the CAT 2026 Mock Test Series - 20 Sets, Questions with Solutions by Experts

 eBook Title | Download Links |